 Covid-19: Our most common enquiries from gambling customers

-To continue to support consumers, especially during this time, here we outline some of the most common queries we receive.
+Here we outline some of the most common queries we receive.
 Please look and see if your query has been answered before contacting us.

 You may also wish to read our lockdown guidance on how gambling companies should keep you safe while betting online.
 We encourage you to look at these as they are an important part of how gambling companies are required to protect you from harm.